nizamphoenix/DataEngineering/README.md

   -  append rows to an existing table(BigQueryDisposition.WRITE_APPEND), or
   -  write only to an empty table(BigQueryDisposition.WRITE_EMPTY).

-**Data transfer to & from Cloud storage**
+### Data transfer to & from Cloud storage
-- Cloud storage connector facilitates high speed transfers, hence used by Dataproc to execute spark & hadoop jobs
-- Transfer appliance
+- Transfer appliance, for one time transfers
-- Storage transfer service
+- Storage transfer service, for regular, or transfers from other cloud vendors
 - gsutil
 - distcp, running on cloud storage connector
+- *note:-* Cloud storage connector facilitates high speed transfers, and is used by many GCP services to execute commands to execute tasks like Dataproc to execute spark & hadoop jobs

-**Preemptible worker nodes in Dataproc**
+### Preemptible worker nodes in Dataproc
 - Only use preemptible nodes for jobs that are fault-tolerant or low priority ones such that occasional job failure won't disrupt the business.
 - In general, the more preemptible nodes used relative to standard nodes, the higher the chances are that the job won't have enough nodes to complete the task.
 The best ratio of preemptible to regular nodes for a job can be found by experimenting with different ratios and analyzing the results.
 - SSDs are not available on preemptible worker nodes.
 If SSDs are used on dedicated nodes, then any preemptible worker nodes used will have no SSDs available.